NeonOdyssey/rdrp_admin/README.md

 <h1 align="center">RDRP | Admin Script - Admin panel</h1>

+> Please note that this project is on hold temporarily.
+The UI for this script is fully functional however not all functionality is working.

 > rdrp_admin is a one of a kind admin script for redm.
 With a clean professional UI admin panel you can micro manage your staff members and manage what each role can do.

 <p align="center"><img src="https://github.com/NeonOdyssey/RDRP/blob/main/banner.png?raw=true"></p>